Overland Communications Guide – FRS Vs. GMRS Vs. CB Vs. HAM (Amateur Radio)

 Overland Communications: How To Communicate When Overlanding and Off-Roading – A Quick Guide to FRS, GMRS, CB, and HAM (Amateur Radio)

 Communication.
 It is one of the most important aspects of life.
 Without communication, it would be very difficult to interact with others.
 Having proper communication gear for overlanding and when out exploring is essential.
 Whether you are rock crawling the Rubicon or Fordyce or out on a 50-mile forest road with some friends enjoying the scenery, every rig should have some form of communication with them at all times.
-Communication not only makes your trip safe, but it also makes it enjoyable.
-Being able to communicate with others gives everyone a sense of community when out on the trail.
-It’s a must-have addition to the overland and offroad explorer in all of us and today we’re going to cover your top 4 options; FRS, GMRS, CB, and HAM (Amateur Radio).
+Communication not only makes your trip safe but also enjoyable.
+Being able to communicate with others creates a sense of community on the trail.
+It’s a must-have addition to the overland and off-road explorer in all of us, and today we’re going to cover your top 4 options: FRS, GMRS, CB, and HAM (Amateur Radio).

-In this article, I will cover some of the tested and proven methods of communication that I have personally used.
+In this article, I will cover some tested and proven communication methods I have personally used.
 For the most part, everything pictured here is from Midland.
-They make very dependable communication equipment in all categories; from overland to biking and hiking to business as usual, Midland has you covered.
+They make very dependable communication equipment in all categories, from overland to biking and hiking to business as usual.
+Midland has you covered.

 Let’s get started!